Service

 When legal content strategy is usually the right service

-• the firm has content activity but no clear page hierarchy or topic map
+• The firm has content activity but no clear page hierarchy or topic map

-• important service pages are thin compared with the commercial value of the work
+• Important service pages are thin compared with the commercial value of the work

-• articles exist, but they do not support enquiries or strengthen service pages effectively
+• Articles exist, but they do not support enquiries or strengthen service pages effectively

-• the website needs clearer answer-first formatting for search and AI-led retrieval
+• The website needs clearer answer-first formatting for search and AI-led retrieval

-• marketing staff want a more disciplined publishing roadmap instead of ad hoc page creation
+• Marketing staff want a more disciplined publishing roadmap instead of ad hoc page creation

 Related reading